 Being a student can stretch your bank account, but did you know that it can also come with some financial perks?
 Many restaurants and retailers recognize that money can be tight in college, but they still want students to experience what they have to offer.
 You can find student discounts on everything from school supplies to food to clothing.
 This list of student discounts can help save you money during the fall semester.

-For many college students, working full time is unrealistic, and working part time can be a struggle as well, especially during the Fall 2020 semester when social distancing is encouraged or required.
-Luckily, students can still find ways to earn money on the side by picking up a side hustle that can be done while social distancing.
+For many college students, working full time is unrealistic, and working part time can be a struggle as well, especially during the Fall semester when social distancing is encouraged or required.
+Luckily, students can still find ways to earn money on the side by picking up a side hustle.
 To get started, read 10 Side Hustles to Make Extra Money While Social Distancing.

 6. Save money on groceries